-Chemicals and reagents - William's medium E, supplemented with gentamicin, L-glutamine and 10% FBS, bovine serum albumin fraction V (BSA), epinephrine, phenylephrine, prazocin, propranolol (+/- 1-isopropylamino-3-(1-naphthyloxy)-2-propranolon hydrochloride), sulfanilic acid, N-(1-Naphtyl)ethylendiamine dihydrochloride, dibutyryl cyclic AMP sodium-potassium salt (db-cAMP), N[®]-nitro-L-arginine methyl ester (L-NAME), aminoguanidine (AG), S-nitroso-Nacetyl penicillamine (SNAP), dimethyl sulfoxide (DMSO) were obtained from Sigma-Aldrich (Prague).
-Collagenase and Glucose assay kit weres obtained from Sevapharma (Prague).
+William's medium E, supplemented with gentamicin, L-glutamine and 10 % FBS, bovine serum albumin fraction V (BSA), epinephrine, phenylephrine, propranolol (+/prazosin.
+1-isopropylamino-3-(1naphthyloxy)-2-propranolon hydrochloride), sulfanilic acid, N-(1-Naphtyl)ethylendiamine dihydrochloride, dibutyryl cyclic AMP sodium-potassium salt (db-cAMP), methyl N(0)-nitro-L-arginine ester (L-NAME), aminoguanidine (AG), S-nitroso-N-acetyl penicillamine (SNAP), dimethyl sulfoxide (DMSO) were obtained from Sigma-Aldrich (Prague).
+Collagenase and Glucose assay kit were obtained from Sevapharma (Prague).
 All other chemicals were obtained from standard sources and were the highest grade available.

-Animals, isolation and preparation of glycogen rich hepatocyte culture: Male rats of Wistar strain (Velaz - Lysolaje, 200-250 g body weight) were used throughout the present studies.
-Hepatocytes were isolated from rats by the standard two-phase perfusion method where collagenase was included in the second phase as previously reported (Farghali et al 1994).
-After isolation, cell viability as assessed by trypan blue was more than 90%.
-The preparation of glycogen rich hepatocytes was carried out according to Shiroyama et al. 1998 with modification.
-Briefly, 1.5×106 hepatocytes from untreated animals were plated into 35-mm collagen-coated cell culture dishes and maintained at 37° C, 95% air, and 5% CO2 in William's medium E, supplemented with gentamicin, L-glutamine 10 mM HEPES, 6% fetal bovine serum, 10-7 M insulin and 20 mM glucose.
-The glycogen rich cells were used to determine glycogenolytic glucose release.
+Animals, isolation and preparation of glycogen-rich hepatocyte cultures

+Male rats of Wistar strain (Velaz, Lysolaje, 200-250 g body weight) were used throughout the present studies.
+Hepatocytes were isolated from rats by the standard two-phase perfusion method where collagenase was included in the second phase as previously reported (Farghali et al. 1994).

+After isolation, cell viability as assessed by trypan blue was more than 90 %.
+The preparation of glycogen-rich hepatocytes was carried out according to Shiroyama et al. (1998) with modification.
+Briefly, $1.5 \times 10^6$ hepatocytes from untreated animals were plated into 35-mm collagen-coated cell culture dishes and maintained at 37 °C, 95 % air, and 5 % CO2 in William's medium E, supplemented with gentamicin, L-glutamine 10 mM HEPES, 6 % fetal bovine serum, $10^{-7}$ M insulin and 20 mM glucose.
+The glycogen-rich cells were used to determine glycogenolytic glucose release.
 High glycogen content of hepatocytes was confirmed by both biochemical and histochemical means (Shiroyama et al. 1998).
 This model proved to be convenient for the study of glycogenolysis.

-Measurement of glucose release- The medium of the glycogen rich hepatocytes was changed to Dulbecco's phosphate buffered saline (containing neither glucose nor amino acids, nor lactate) just before the appropriate treatment.
+Measurement of glucose release

+The medium of the glycogen-rich hepatocytes was changed to Dulbecco's phosphate buffered saline (containing neither glucose nor amino acids, nor lactate) just before the appropriate treatment.
 Control hepatocyte cultures without agonist addition were always included to express the precise glycogenolytic effect of agonists.
-Epinephrine, (10-7 -10-4 M), phenylephrine (10-7 -10-4 M), isoprenaline (2 μM), dobutamine (10 μM) without or preceded with prazocin or propranolol to the glucose-free Dulbecco's phosphate buffered saline medium.
+Epinephrine $(10^{-7} - 10^{-4} \text{ M})$ , phenylephrine $(10^{-7} - 10^{-4} \text{ M})$ , isoprenaline $(2 \ \mu\text{M})$ , dobutamine $(10 \ \mu\text{M})$ without or preceded with prazosin or propranolol to the glucose-free Dulbecco's phosphate buffered saline medium.
 The time course of glycogenolysis was followed till 120 min of incubation.
 Glycogenolysis was followed up by estimation of medium glucose medium levels spectrophotometrically according to an enzymatic glucose assay kit.

-Nitric oxide production and other biochemical measurements - The time course of NO production, cell protein content (protein kit Sigma-Aldrich, Czech Republic), ALT leakage (Biocon, Germany) from cells into the medium were measured in appropriate time intervals as indicated in the section of results.
+Nitric oxide production and other biochemical measurements

+The time course of NO production, cell protein content (protein kit Sigma-Aldrich, Czech Republic), ALT leakage (Biocon, Germany) from cells into the medium were measured at appropriate time intervals as indicated in the section Results.
 NO production was determined by measuring the levels of its oxidation products NO2- and NO3- in the culture medium.
 This was detected colormetrically (540 nm) by Griess reagent.
 The nitrite levels were extrapolated from NaNO2 calibration curve.

-iNOS expression in cultured hepatocytes by RT-PCR - The 24-h cultured hepatocytes were used for reverse transcriptase-polymerase chain reaction (RT-PCR).
+iNOS expression in cultured hepatocytes by RT-PCR

+The 24-h cultured hepatocytes were used for the reverse transcriptase-polymerase chain reaction (RT-PCR).
 Total RNA from hepatocytes was isolated by the standard procedure described earlier (Farghali et al. 2002) for iNOS.
-The relative level of iNOS mRNA expression was determined after normalization to the β -actin signal to account for variability in the amount of RNA that had been extracted from cells.
+The relative level of iNOS mRNA expression was determined after normalization to the $\beta$ -actin signal to account for variability in the amount of RNA that had been extracted from the cells.